Documentation

 (Inferred) Attribute Observability

 An optional feature supported by JSX based compilation is a feature called inferredObservability.
-With this enabled, WCC will read any this member references in your component's render function and map each member instance to
+With this enabled, WCC will read any this member references in your component's render function and map each member instance to:

-So taking the above counter example, and opting in to this feature, we just need to enable the inferredObservability option in the component
+So taking the above counter example, and opting in to this feature, we just need to enable the inferredObservability option in the component by exporting it as a const:

 export const inferredObservability = true;